open-mmlab/mmhuman3d/docs/visualize_smpl.md

     This is independent of cameras and you could directly set `render_choice` as `silhouette`.
 The output video/images will be binary masks.

 - **visualize body part silhouette:**
     This is independent of cameras and you could directly set `render_choice` as `part_silhouette`.
-The output video/images will be body part segementation masks.
+The output video/images will be body part segmentation masks.

 - **visualize depth map:**
     This is independent of cameras and you could directly set `render_choice` as `depth`.